apache/flink-statefun/README.md

 ## <a name="contributing"></a>Contributing

+There are many possible ways to enhance the Stateful Functions API for different types of applications.
+The runtime and operations will also evolve with the developments in Apache Flink.
 If you find these ideas interesting or promising, try Stateful Functions out and get involved!
-Check out the example walkthrough or the docs.
-File an issue if you have an idea how to improve things.

-The project is work-in-progress.
-We believe we are off to a promising direction, but there is still a way to go to make all parts of this vision a reality.
-There are many possible ways to enhance the Stateful Functions API for different types of applications.
-Runtime and operations of Stateful Functions will also evolve with the capabilities of Apache Flink.
+You can learn more about how to contribute in the [Apache Flink website](https://flink.apache.org/contributing/how-to-contribute.html).
+For code contributions, please read carefully the [Contributing Code](https://flink.apache.org/contributing/contribute-code.html) section and check the _Stateful Functions_ component in [Jira](https://issues.apache.org/jira/browse/FLINK-15969?jql=project%20%3D%20FLINK%20AND%20component%20%3D%20%22Stateful%20Functions%22) for an overview of ongoing community work.

 ## <a name="license"></a>License